derekjhanson/academic-kickstart/content/home/talks.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Sports Statistics Projects" subtitle = ""
+title = "Statistics in Sports Research" subtitle = ""

 [content]